dagger/dagger/docs/guides/1230-persistent-cache.md

 }
 ```

-To build go binary, just tip `dagger do build`, it should take some time to
+To build a Go binary, just run `dagger do build`.
+It should then take some time to
-install dependencies, build binary and output it.
+install dependencies, build the binary and output it.

 Here's an example of a run